 Sky Observation Lounge

-We loved this bar.
-It was a great place to be for Sail Away and also had lots going on including quizzes and DJs at night.
-It’s right at the front of the ship and has amazing views from its floor to ceiling windows.
+The Sky Observation Lounge was one of our favourite places on Celebrity Solstice.
+It was a great place to be for Sail Away and had lots going on including quizzes and DJs at night.
+It’s at the front of the ship and has amazing views from its floor to ceiling windows with comfortable seating.

 Mast Grill and Bar

-There’s also a jogging track on this deck but only goes round half the deck so isn’t very long.
+There’s a jogging track on this deck but it only goes round half the deck so isn’t very long.

 Oceanview Cafe & Bar

-The Buffet here is the best and largest we have experienced at sea.
+The Buffet at Oceanview Café is the best and largest we have experienced at sea.
 It has separate stations which eases the burden so there are hardly any queues.
 The quality is amazing for a buffet, especially of this size.

 We normally had breakfast and lunch here but always had dinner in the MDR.
 It can be very busy at peak times and it’s sometimes hard to find a table.
-We always found a spot before getting food (you would see some people wandering around for ages with food getting cold).
-There’s always pizzas, pastas, grilled meats, salads and curries on the lunch menu but it also has changing menus from around the world for that added variety.
+I recommend finding a table before getting food (you see people wandering around for ages with food getting cold).
+There’s always pizzas, pasta, grilled meats, salads, and curries on the lunch menu but it has changing menus from around the world for that added variety.
 The curries were delicious and I had to try them out every lunch.
 Our daughters loved the ice cream (either soft serve or a variety of ice cream) that is also included in the price of the cruise.

-The bar out the back of the Cafe has seating if you want to dine al fresco or just have a drink and take in the view from the AFT.
+The Oceanview Bar out the back has seating if you want to dine al fresco or just have a drink and take in the view from the AFT.